Last fact-checked: 9 October 2020

-Cancun is also a big draw thanks to its status as a world-famous holiday destination; people are familiar with its location, amenities and services.
-For the ultimate in relaxation in a tropical setting, it certainly can’t be beaten.
+Cancun is also a big draw thanks to its status as a world-renowned holiday destination; people are familiar with its location, amenities and services.
+For the ultimate in relaxation in an affordable tropical setting, Cancun is hard to beat.

-You should spend a little time when considering surgery abroad, especially a facelift, in doing your own research.
+When considering surgery abroad, you should spend some time conducting your own research especially if you are considering a facelift.
 Check out other patient testimonials and find out as much as you can about your surgeon: How many facelifts have they performed?
 What are their qualifications and experience?
 What professional organizations are they a member of?

-No medical procedure can ever be guaranteed completely, but making sure all the boxes are ticked in terms of this basic information goes a long way in giving you peace of mind, which is why Medical Departures confirms these in our background checks, and why it is available for free on our listings.
+Although no medical procedure can ever be guaranteed completely, making sure all the boxes are ticked in terms of this basic information goes a long way in giving you peace of mind, which is why Medical Departures confirms these in our background checks, and why it is available for free on our listings.

 Check out clinic photos (including before and after comparisons), maps, surgeon profiles, prices and more at these top clinics in Cancun that offer facelifts:

-The actual surgery can last anywhere between one and six hours, depending on how extensive it is; a mini-lift can be completed in under two hours.
+The surgery can last anywhere between one and six hours, depending on how extensive the work; a mini-lift can be completed in under two hours.

-Facelifts are as individual as people and there is no one way of doing it.
+Facelifts are as individual as people and there is no one way of achieving success.
 Cosmetic surgeons tailor procedures depending on what their patients need.
 Common facelift procedures may include: